 Kippers, Caribbean style.

 Scotland smokes some very tasty kippers.
-Our fishmonger Clarks in Musselburgh LINK makes their own, but there are famous smokers at Craster down the Northumberland Coast and in Fife.
-Craster even has its own eponymous URL LINK .
-Kippers make a good alternative to the Caribbean smoke herring.
-Now whether you are a Scotsman wanting a new recipe, or a Trinidadian nostalgic for smoke herring and fry bake, this is one to try.
-Kippers are inexpensive in Scotland and as an oily fish extremely nutritious.
-(Each ounce of kippers provide an average of 62 calories, 7 grams of protein, 3.5 grams of fat and no carbohydrate.)
-So to the recipe.
+Our fishmonger Clarks in Musselburgh makes their own, but there are famous smokers at Craster down the Northumberland Coast and in Fife.
+There is a lot going for kippers, they keep well as they are smoked and can quickly be cooked to provide a nutritious meal.
+Kippers are inexpensive in the UK and as an oily fish extremely nutritious.
+(Each ounce of kippers provide an average of 62 calories, 7 grams of protein, 3.5 grams of fat and no carbohydrate.).

 Other recipes you might like – link to favourite recipe page